Hong Kong police ban Tiananmen vigil - News Break

 Hong Kong has regularly marked the anniversary of Beijing's deadly June 4, 1989 repression of protests in Tiananmen Square with huge candlelight vigils.

-Crowds have grown in recent years as many residents chafe under Beijing's increasingly authoritarian rule.
+Crowds have grown in size in recent years as many residents chafe under Beijing's increasingly authoritarian rule.

 Last year's event was banned for the first time, with police citing the coronavirus pandemic and security fears following huge and often violent democracy protests that had convulsed Hong Kong the year before.